Updated September 27, 2022

-As you can see, at Crystal Clinic Plastic Surgeons we are taking great care to assure your protection.
-But if you are still uncomfortable at this time, we understand.
-You may find that a good alternative to an on-site visit is a virtual telehealth visit with your plastic and reconstruction specialist.
+As you can see, Crystal Clinic is taking great care to assure your protection.
+But if you are still uncomfortable, we understand.
+You may find that a good alternative to an on-site visit is a virtual telehealth visit with your Crystal Clinic Plastic Surgeons specialist.
 A telehealth visit can be conducted from the safety and comfort of your own home through the use of your smart phone, tablet, laptop computer, or desktop computer.
 Call 855-687-6357, Extension 27015 to discuss if telehealth is a suitable option for you.
 You can also visit our telehealth page to learn more about telehealth.
 As coverage varies, we suggest that you consult with your insurance provider regarding coverage of telehealth visits.

 Do you have more information about COVID-19?

 Want to know more about COVID-19?
 Below is an overview and some helpful resources.
 Please contact your physician’s office with additional questions.